 La Trobe University offers several avenues of support while you are learning with us.
-Certificate IV staff will do our best to provide the assistance you need or to put you in touch with appropriate people or services.
+La Trobe University Certificate IV in Aboriginal Cultural Heritage Management course staff will do our best to provide the assistance you need or to put you in touch with appropriate people or services.
 We will make reasonable adjustments to the course and assessment to make sure that you are able to participate.

 Indigenous Student Services provide academic advice and advocacy, student networks, computers, photocopying, scanning and fax services, and a gathering place.
 They can also assist with applications for further study at La Trobe after you complete your certificate.
 Contact the Ngarn-gi Bagora Centre at the Bundoora campus for more information.
-You can also access Indigenous Services at other campuses - see Contacts page for ontact details.
+You can also access Indigenous Services at other campuses - see Contacts page for contact details.